Recto Avenue: History

-Recto Avenue was developed by sections in various time periods during the course of Spanish rule.
+What is known today as Recto Avenue was developed in sections during Spanish rule.
 The main section leading to the coast in San Nicolas and Tondo from Binondo was named Paseo de Azcárraga, after the Spanish Filipino Prime Minister of Spain, Marcelo Azcárraga.

-In the Santa Cruz district, the road was divided into Calle General Izquierdo, Calle Paz and Calle Bilibid because of the three creeks (esteros) that ran through the district.
-In Sampaloc, the road was named Calle Iris, which terminated at Calle Alix (now Legarda Street).
-The name Paseo de Azcárraga was extended to include the full length of the street, which was also called Paseo de Felipe at one point (after King Philip II of Spain).
-Finally, in 1961, the avenue was given its present name in honor of the Filipino senator, Claro Mayo Recto.
+In the Santa Cruz district, the road was divided into Calle General Izquierdo, Calle Paz and Calle Bilibid after the Spanish Governor-General Rafael Izquierdo y Gutiérrez and the creeks (esteros) that ran through the district, respectively.
+In Sampaloc, the road was named Calle Iris, which terminated at Calle Alix/Plaza Santa Ana (now Legarda Street).
+The name Paseo de Azcárraga was extended to include the full length of the street, which was, at one point, also called Paseo de Rey Felipe 2° after King Philip II of Spain.

-On July 7, 1892, in a building numbered 72 Calle Azcárraga, at the intersection with Calle Sagunto (now Santo Cristo) in Tondo, Andrés Bonifacio founded the revolutionary society named Katipunan.
+On July 7, 1892, at 72 Calle Azcárraga, at the intersection with Calle Sagunto (now Santo Cristo) in Tondo, Andrés Bonifacio founded the revolutionary society Katipunan.

 In the early 1900s, Azcárraga was a theater-and-restaurant row, with Teatro Libertad and Zorrilla Theatre attracting the well-dressed crowd to zarzuela shows and operas that ran on weekends.
+The section extending westward from Tutuban station used to be traversed by an old Manila Railroad branch leading to the Port of Manila.
+The section extending eastward from Calle Santo Cristo was traversed by the tranvía.

-Originally terminating at Calle Angalo on the former coastline of Manila in San Nicolas at the east, Azcárraga was extended into the new reclamation accommodated for the Manila North Harbor in the 20th century.
+Originally terminating at Calle Angngalo (Angalo) on the former coastline of Manila in San Nicolas at the west, Azcárraga was extended into the new reclamation accommodated for the Manila North Harbor in the 20th century.
+There were also plans to extend Azcárraga eastward to Santa Mesa; however, this extension was never realized.
+In 1961, the avenue was given its current name in honor of Filipino senator Claro Mayo Recto.

+Construction of the LRT Line 2 viaduct, initially traversing Recto Avenue's center island from T. Alonzo Street eastwards, began in 1997.
+Train operations on the Recto segment began in 2004.

 Cultural references

 Recto Avenue is infamous as a center of document forgery.
 Counterfeiters openly advertise their services, although the actual counterfeiting is done elsewhere.
 The forged documents they sell include IDs, receipts, driver's licenses, diplomas, employment references, theses, pilot's licenses, and seaman's certificates.
-Due to this, locals have sarcastically dubbed the area as "Recto University".
-The mayors of Manila have ordered several police raids on the area; however, some police officers reportedly accept bribes from the counterfeiters.
+Due to this, locals have sarcastically dubbed the area "Recto University".
+The mayors of Manila have ordered several police raids in the area; however, some police officers have reportedly accepted bribes from the counterfeiters.